grayson-arendt/Line-Follower/README.md

 ros2 launch robot_pkg robot_launch.py
 ```

-Once the launch file is called, the robot is now able to follow a black line on a white surface.
+Once the launch file is called, the robot will now follow a black line on a white surface.